 Hello!
-I'm here today to share my 6 top tips for better crochet photography because in the last week or so I've put in more of an effort to take better photos and it's paid off because I've seen an increase in reach and engagement on social media, yay!
+I'm here in this post to share my 6 top tips for better crochet photography because in the last week or so I've put in more of an effort to take better photos and it's paid off because I've seen an increase in reach and engagement on social media, yay!

 As you know, crochet is such a beautiful craft, and it's only natural that we should want to share our finished projects with the world!
-But taking good crochet photos can be troublesome, especially if you're new to it.
+But taking good crochet photos can be troublesome, especially if it's not something which comes naturally to you.

 Here are my 6 tips to help you take better crochet photos: